Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

-In other words, the level sets of $w$ satisfy a reverse sharp Eucliden Isoperimetric inequality, at least when the evolution is smooth.
-The following result of Shi \cite{shi_isoperimetricinequalityasymptoticallyflat_2016}, subsumed in particular by \cite[(15)]{shi_isoperimetricinequalityasymptoticallyflat_2016}, constitutes the general statement.
-Its less transparent formulation is ultimately due to the fact that not any volume is covered along the weak evolution, where jumps are allowed, and actually occur. \begin{theorem}[Shi's reverse Isoperimetric Inequality] Let $(M, g)$ be a $\CS^0$-Asymptotically Flat Riemannian $3$-manifold, satisfying $H_2(M, \partial M, \Z) = \{0\}$, and let $o \in M$.
-Let, for $o \in M$, $w_o$ be the weak IMCF issuing from $o$, and let, for $v > 0$
+where in the right-hand side $B$ denotes the round ball in $\R^3$.
+In other words, the level sets of $w$ satisfy a reverse Euclidean isoperimetric inequality, at least when the evolution is smooth.

+The following result of Shi \cite{shi_isoperimetricinequalityasymptoticallyflat_2016}, deduced in particular by \cite[(15)]{shi_isoperimetricinequalityasymptoticallyflat_2016}, constitutes the general statement.
+Its less transparent formulation is ultimately due to the fact that not any volume is covered along the weak evolution, where jumps are allowed (and actually occur). \begin{theorem}[Shi's reverse Isoperimetric inequality] Let $(M, g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold, satisfying $H_2(M, \partial M, \Z) = \{0\}$, and let $o \in M$.
+For $o \in M$, let $w_o$ be the weak IMCF issuing from $o$, and let, for $v > 0$

 Then, as long as $(\{w_o \leq t(v)\}, g)$ has nonnegative scalar curvature, we have